biigle/core/README.md

 ```
 composer update dias/*
 ```
+Check the instructions of the individual modules if an update required additional actions like publishing updated assets.

 Now you have to restart your worker processes so the changes will be applied to them as well.
 This depends on the service you are using.
 For Supervisor it looks like this: